 How long will it take to get my Medical Marijuana Card?

-Once you have submitted your application and signed practitioner paperwork to the CT Department of Consumer Protections, it will go through a review process which can take anywhere between 1 and 3 weeks.
+Once you have submitted your application and signed practitioner paperwork to the CT Department of Consumer Protections, it will go through a review process which can take anywhere between 1-7 days.
 If you have been accepted into the Connecticut MMJ Program, you receive your card via email.

 How long is a license good for?

 Your initial registration is good for (1) year, at which time you will need to schedule a renewal appointment with EZMEDCARD.